skelly37/pyfram-telegram-bot/README.md

 ## TODO:
-- [ ] Make good use of `typing` and enforce strict type checking in all functions.
-- [ ] Write unit tests
+- [ ] Write a script with unit tests and mypy static type checking to run before each deployment.
 - [ ] Test fastapi or replace infinite pooling with webhook any possible way (?)
 - [ ] Make it async (?)